Hampton, New Brunswick: Government

-Gary Crossman (PC) represents Hampton in the provincial legislature.
+John Herron (Liberal) represents Hampton in the provincial legislature.

 At the federal level, Hampton is located in the riding of Fundy Royal.
 The current Member of Parliament is Rob Moore of the Conservative Party of Canada.

 Education

 Hampton New Brunswick has four different schools: Dr. A.T.
 Leatherbarrow Primary School, Hampton Elementary School, Hampton Middle School, and Hampton High School.
 Their High School is represented by a variety of athletic teams including basketball, soccer, golf, football, hockey, and track and field.
-Their athletic mascot is the Hampton Husky.
+Their athletic mascot is Frostbite.

 Transportation

 Highways in Hampton include Route 1, Route 100, Route 121, and Route 845.
 There is a modern roundabout in the town centre.

 The community obtained rail service in 1859 with the opening of the European and North American Railway to Saint John, connecting to Moncton in 1860.
 Passenger service continued until 1994.
 The tracks are still in use for freight, as Canadian National Railways operate them as a secondary mainline.
 There was also rail service to St. Martins in the late nineteenth century on the Hampton and St. Martins Railway.